 While in Deep Sleep state, the processor is incapable of responding to snoop transactions or latching interrupt signals.
 No transitions of signals are allowed on the FSB while the processor is in Deep Sleep state.
-When the processor is in Deep Sleep state, it will not respond to interrupts or snoop transactions.
-Any transition on an input signal before the processor has returned to Stop-Grant state will result in unpredictable behavior.
+Any transition on an input signal before the processor has returned to Stop-Grant state results in unpredictable behavior.

-2.2 Low Power FSB Features
+2.2 Low-Power FSB Features

-The Celeron M processor incorporates FSB low power enhancements:
+The processor incorporates FSB low-power enhancements:

-- Dynamic On-die Termination disabling - Low V{CCP} (I/O termination voltage)
+- Dynamic On Die Termination disabling - Low V{CCP} (I/O termination voltage)

-The On-die Termination on the processor FSB buffers is disabled when the signals are driven low, resulting in power savings.
+The On Die Termination on the processor FSB buffers is disabled when the signals are driven low, resulting in power savings.
 The low I/O termination voltage is on a dedicated voltage plane independent of the core voltage, enabling low I/O switching power at all times.